-- To treat all children fairly and with respect - To raise children's self-esteem and develop their full potential - To provide a challenging, interesting and relevant curriculum - To create a safe and pleasant environment both physically and emotionally - To use positive and negative consequences clearly and consistently - To be a good role model - To form positive relationships with children and parents - To recognise and value that each child is an individual - To offer a framework for teaching the personal, social and emotional skills and abilities that underpin the school's behaviour policy
+- To treat all children fairly and with respect - To raise children's self-esteem and potential - To provide a challenging, interesting and relevant curriculum - To create a safe and pleasant environment both physically and emotionally - To use positive and negative consequences clearly and consistently - To be a good role model and live out the virtues - To form positive relationships with children and parents - To recognise and value that each child is an individual - To offer a framework for teaching the personal, social and emotional skills and abilities that underpin the school's behaviour policy - Be responsible for children at all times when in your care.
+Eg children going to the toilet during lesson time.